IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 ```

 ### Tags
 Sometimes you want to mark some providers and resolve them only from certain scope.
+So you can assign tags to providers and create scopes with certain tags.
+For that reason every scope has method `hasTag` which we invoke from provider to check if it's valid for certain scope.

-- tag - is a string that can be used to mark each container and scope
+- tag - is a string that we assign to provider and scope/container
 - every provider can be registered per certain tags and cannot be resolved from container with other tags.
 Only from parent one with certain tags.
 - NOTICE: when you create a scope then we clone ONLY tags-matched providers.